lightly-ai/lightly/docs/source/docker/advanced/pretagging.rst

 Pretagging
 ======================

-Lightly Docker supports the use of pre-trained models to tag the dataset.
+Lightly Worker supports the use of pre-trained models to tag the dataset.
 We call this pretagging.
 For now, we offer a pre-trained model for object detection optimized for autonomous-driving.